+We will act to investigate environmental issues.
 Protecting, restoring and enhancing the environment requires more than regulatory compliance.
-We are committed to working with others to understand and address environmental issues and be part of the solution by
+We are committed to working with others to understand and address environmental issues and be part of the solution by:

-- using a 'systems' approach considering water catchments, airsheds, climatic and geographic regions - and working with our co-regulators (local government and others) and the community in these areas - considering regulatory improvements and reform ensuring we have the regulatory frameworks, interventions and safeguards to be effective - being informed by sound science we will obtain, require, commission, promote and encourage the latest science and research to help solve problems - leveraging data as a strategic asset to ensure we have the evidence and insights to anticipate future risk and lead interventions - encouraging innovation by creating opportunities to test new ideas, assess their effectiveness, and improve environmental outcomes.
+- using a place-based approach considering cumulative impacts on water catchments, airsheds, climatic and geographic regions as a whole and working with our co-regulators (local government and others) and local communities - considering regulatory improvements and reform ensuring we have the regulatory frameworks, interventions and safeguards to be effective - being informed by sound science we will obtain, require, commission, promote and encourage the latest science and research to help solve problems - leveraging data as a strategic asset to ensure we have the evidence and insights to anticipate future risk and lead interventions - encouraging innovation by creating opportunities to test new ideas, assess their effectiveness, and improve environmental outcomes.